holdmypotion/canvas-to-notes/README.md

 # Canvas to Notes Plugin

-Convert Obsidian canvas files into folders of linked markdown notes with bidirectional linking and frontmatter.
+Convert canvas files into folders of linked markdown notes with bidirectional linking.

 ## Overview